I’m a big fan of making my own veggie burgers and another veggie “meats”.

 2 T. smoked bourbon (learn about it here!)

-- In a medium-sized skillet, saute the olive oil, mushrooms, onion, and garlic, until they become soft.
+- To make this Chickpea Brats with Smoked Bourbon Recipe, in a medium-sized skillet, saute the olive oil, mushrooms, onion, and garlic until they become soft.

-- In the mean time, add the chickpeas, spices, roasted red pepper, and nutritional yeast to the food processor.
+- In the meantime, add the chickpeas, spices, roasted red pepper, and nutritional yeast to the food processor.
 Once the skillet veggies are done, scoop those in there too.
 Pulse these items in the food processor.
-You want them to be chunky, yet combined.
-Add the flours, worchestershire sauce, bourbon, and Liquid Smoke.
+You want them to be chunky yet combined.
+Add the flours, Worcestershire sauce, bourbon, and Liquid Smoke.
 Pulse a few more times.

 - Once you have the sausages wrapped, you’ll want to steam them.
 You can do what I did (place them in a colander above boiling water) or use a veggie steamer.
 (I actually have a veggie steamer, but I was too lazy to get it out!
 It’s probably much more effective, haha).
 So, at this point, you’ll want to boil some water if you’re doing it that way.